Student Grants-to-support-Research ProgramFor students currently enrolled in the GLRC Member Institutions

 Evaluation and Selection: Selection of recipients will be based primarily on the applicant's research proposal and supporting letters.
 Additional criteria will include past research achievements, the applicability of the project to the Great Lakes action agenda, and the perceived future of the applicant as a researcher.
 Proposals are reviewed by the GLRC staff in consultation with the member institutions.
 Students can receive a maximum of two Grants in Aid awards in the course of their graduate education.
 The GLRC reserves the right to partially fund projects if so recommended.

-Application Procedure: Application Procedure: To be eligible for consideration, send one (1) electronic copy (Adobe Acrobat format preferably) of all application materials at GLRC@esf.edu on or before the application deadline.
-Applications must be received by February 1st for projects starting between February 1st and September 30th and by September 1st for projects starting between September 1 and January 30th.
+Application Procedure: To be eligible for consideration, send one (1) electronic copy (Adobe Acrobat format preferably) of all application materials at GLRC@esf.edu on or before the application deadline.
+Applications must be received by March 1st for projects starting between March and September and by October 1st for projects starting between October and February.
 The applicant must submit the completed application described below along with her/his current curriculum vitae.
 The curriculum vitae should include where the student in their educational training, a list of papers presented at meetings, publications, and grants and fellowships received.
 In addition, the applicant should request two letters of recommendation from their advisor, major professor or other faculty member who can comment on the applicant's research and experience.
 These letters should be submitted directly from the letter writers to GLRC@esf.edu to ensure confidentiality.

 NOTE: Your application must address all items below, and you must insure that the complete application, including the letters of recommendation is received by the application deadline.
 Incomplete applications, in part or whole, received after the deadline will NOT be reviewed.